jwoLondon/adventOfCode/aoc.md

     takeWhileHelper []
 ```

-Find the index of the first occurance of a value in a list:
+Find the index of the first occurrence of a value in a list:

 ```elm {l}
 indexOf : a -> List a -> Int